Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Threats to Validity and Limitations

 \subsection{Local execution environment}

 All measurements were collected in a controlled local environment, with the final dataset generated on bare metal rather than over a wide-area network.
-It is a strength because it reduces network noise and allows certificate-path effects, chain exposure, and client/server cryptographic burden to be isolated more cleanly.
-It is a limitation because it does not capture WAN latency, Internet path variability, queueing under production concurrency, or deployment-specific interactions with middleboxes and edge infrastructure.
+This design reduces network noise and allows certificate-path effects, chain exposure, and client/server cryptographic burden to be isolated more cleanly.
+It also leaves WAN latency, Internet path variability, queueing under production concurrency, and deployment-specific interactions with middleboxes and edge infrastructure outside the measurement setting.

-Accordingly, the latency values reported here should not be interpreted as direct predictions of end-user Internet latency under arbitrary operating conditions.
-Their role is comparative rather than predictive.
+Accordingly, the latency values reported here should be interpreted as comparative measurements within the tested stack, rather than as direct predictions of end-user Internet latency under arbitrary operating conditions.